Probit (PROB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Probit Historical Price

-According to the latest data gathered on Probit live price page, the current price of Probit is 0.068196USD.
-The circulating supply of Probit(PROB) is 27.70M PROB , giving it a market capitalization of $1.89M.
+According to the latest data gathered on Probit live price page, the current price of Probit is 0.052097USD.
+The circulating supply of Probit(PROB) is 27.70M PROB , giving it a market capitalization of $1.44M.

 The Probit Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PROB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.